 - 6 This contribution proposes the following changes to 44.060 § 4: - It adds to the existing concept of layering the concepts of elements, interfaces, planes, and strata. - It introduces the concepts of Iu mode and A/Gb mode. - It provides layered overviews for all applicable planes instead of the existing one. - It separately lists for RLC and MAC the services and functions each layer performs.
 This conforms to the new model presented in the stage-2 description. - It adds the new services and functions supported in Iu mode. - It explicitly lists service primitives supported by the RLC and MAC layers. - It explicitly lists services expected from lower layers. - It updates the format to comply with 3G TR 21.801. - It rewords strange English.
 The rewording complies with The Elements of Style by William Strunk Jr. and E.B.
 White. - Editor's notes capture questions and comments.
-They are indicated by the prefix "ENote" or within angled brackets as follows: <editor's note>. - 20 This contribution contains information from GAHW-010070 [Alcatel] and from GP-010676 [Motorola].
+They are indicated by the prefix "ENote" or within angled brackets as - 19 follows: <editor's note>. - 20 This contribution contains information from GAHW-010070 [Alcatel]. - This contribution is incomplete, but we're working on it.

-21 Recommendation
+Recommendation

-22 For information.
+For information.
 When complete, adopt and incorporate in one of the 44.060 CR working drafts.